Skip to main content

 The 25% silver-fiber loading is a deliberate engineering choice.
 Higher silver percentages buy diminishing dB returns but disproportionately increase weight, stiffness, and price.
 The 25% blend hits a balance where mmWave attenuation stays credible (silver's conductivity advantage matters most at higher frequencies) without making the blanket impractical for daily use.

 Where Silver25 ranks below TitanRF (#4) on raw attenuation and below HAVN (#5) on certification credentials: it specialises in a frequency band that's genuinely useful for a small subset of buyers.
-If you're in that subset — urban apartment near a mmWave tower, technical concern about mmWave specifically — Silver25 is the right tool.
-If you're not, the targeted optimisation is overkill.
+If you're in that subset — urban apartment near a mmWave tower, technical concern about mmWave specifically — Silver25 is a specialist tool.
+If you're not, the targeted optimisation is overkill and RADIHALT is the better everyday fit.

 Pros